How Countly Works

 How Event and Session data are sent to Countly

 As the user opens the application, the Countly SDK starts collecting data the way you define it.
 Events and Sessions are collected and then sent to the Countly (or your) servers using an HTTPS request every 60 seconds for mobile SDKs, and every 500 milliseconds for web SDKs.

 Note that you should see Session data on your dashboard as soon as the app launches.
 However, for Events, you will need to wait for the next tick, which occurs every 60 seconds.
 If you record more than 10 different events inside the app, it will not even wait for the next tick, sending them immediately instead.

 We distribute each version through our Github page.
 Countly changelog lists all Countly versions and corresponding changelogs.
 The news of new version launches is also shared by email and on our blog.
 Follow the Countly blog to remain informed of all updates.

 Countly supports more than 10 languages.
-Head over to Countly localization project and support us if your language is not in the list.
+Head over to the Countly localization project and support us if your language is not on the list.
 Sending an email to us will suffice to start.

 Downloading Countly Server and SDKs

 Here is everything you need to download and start with Countly

 - Server source code (main branch) can be found on Github for those who want to try the latest code.